dominiquegarmier/neural-nearest-neighbor/README.md

 ```
 ### Notes
 When using `value` you have to make some additional assumtions to get the same convergence conditions as outlined in the [paper](https://arxiv.org/abs/1810.12575).
-Notably you have to assume that there exists some continous $f k \mapsto v$ thats maps keys to values.
+Notably you have to assume that there exists some continous $f: k \mapsto v$ that maps keys to values.

 ### Citations